shabane/phantom/readme.md

 there is two way

 1. use the web app. open up the [web app](phantom.wiregeek.ir) with your browser.
+> sorry but there is not any webapp writen, not have time to create it!. use terminal instead <3

 2. use curl! `curl -L -F file='@path/2/file' phantom.wiregeek.ir/?mail=someOneMail@mail.com`